Lizzie Legate, Registered MBACP - Adults, Children & Young People

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Face-to-face, Online or Telephone Counselling: £40 per 50-minute session.

 I understand how daunting accessing counselling support can be.
 I also understand how crucial it is to feel comfortable and able to engage with your counsellor.
-I offer a half price introductory session so that you can decide whether you you would like to work with me.
+I phone all of my clients in advance of the first session to introduce myself and to gauge individual requirements.